U.S. trade judge declines to block iPhone imports | MarketScreener

 "We’re glad the ITC stopped Qualcomm’s attempt to damage competition and ultimately harm innovators and U.S. consumers,” Apple said.

-In a statement, Qualcomm general counsel Don Rosenberg said that the company was pleased the judge did find patent infringement, but "it makes no sense to then allow infringement to continue by denying an import ban.
+In a statement, Qualcomm general counsel Don Rosenberg said the company was pleased the judge did find patent infringement, but "it makes no sense to then allow infringement to continue by denying an import ban.

 "That goes against the ITC mandate to protect American innovators by blocking the import of infringing products,” Rosenberg said.
 “There are many ways Apple could stop infringing our technology without affecting the public interest."